PierreSenellart/provsql/doc/source/user/casestudy2.rst

 Step 13: Shapley Values
 ------------------------

-Shapley values measure each study's marginal contribution to a finding's probability.
-Compute them for Exercise→CVD→beneficial.
+Shapley values measure each study's marginal contribution to the *replication* probability of a finding.
+Because probabilities are set on the input tuples, :sqlfunc:`shapley` computes *expected* Shapley values in the probabilistic sense (see :doc:`shapley`).
+A key property of expected Shapley values is that they sum to the probability of the query result – here, the replication probability computed in Step 12.

+Compute expected Shapley values for Exercise→CVD→beneficial, using ``f_replicated`` as the target and individual ``f`` rows as the variables.

 .. hint::

-   :sqlfunc:`shapley` takes two provenance tokens: the combined token of the query result (the "target") and the individual token of each input row (the "variable").
+   :sqlfunc:`shapley` takes two provenance tokens: the combined token of the query result (the "target", from ``f_replicated``) and the individual token of each input row (the "variable", from ``f``).
    Capture both in subqueries and cross-join them.

 .. raw:: html